tmhub/tmhub.github.io/extensions/firecheckout/dependent-fields.md

 #### Example 1.
 How to add phone to country relation

-Example, that makes phone field required for `US` and hidden for other cuntries:
+Example, that makes phone field required for `US` and hidden for other countries:

 ```js
 FC.DependentFields.addRule(